kinshukgoel4/Metadata-Engine/README.md

 pip install -r requirements.txt
 ```

-3. To set up the environment using conda,run the following command in the terminal:
+3. To set up the environment using conda, run the following command in the terminal:

 ```bash
 conda env create -f environment.yml